High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Theoretical Results

 \end{theorem}

-\begin{remark} The scaling condition ${p}^{1/2}/n \rightarrow 0$ is needed to ensure proper convergence rate in the estimation of unmeasured confounders from a high-dimensional factor model.
-Specifically, in an intermediate step, we have $p^{1/2}(\hat{\bU}_i - \bU_i) = p^{-1/2}(\bGamma^*)^{-1}\bW^* (\bSigma_e^*)^{-1} \bE_i+ O_p(n^{-1/2}) + O_p(p^{1/2}n^{-1})$.
-Under this scaling condition, the estimator for unmeasured confounders is also efficient in the sense that the limiting distribution coincides with the oracle distribution in which the loading matrix and error variance are known \citep{bai2012}.
-For the same reason, this scaling condition is used to establish the asymptotic normality of the debiased estimator as well.
-In addition, we assume $s_{\eta^*}^2 n^{-1/2}(\log p)^{1/2} = o_p(1)$ because the estimation error for $\hat{\bw}$ is dependent on consistent estimation of $\hat{\eta}$. \end{remark}

-The convergence rates in Theorem~\ref{Initial estimator consistency} are similar to that of the oracle decorrelated score method when the unmeasured confounders are assumed to be known.
-The only difference lies in the sparsity level as the rates in Theorem~\ref{Initial estimator consistency} involve quadratic sparsity levels whereas the rates of oracle decorrelated score method involve linear sparsity levels.
+The effect of unmeasured confounders enters the rate of the estimation error in our results through the term $p^{-1/2} (\log n)^{1/2}$.
+Under the high-dimensional setting with $p \gg n$, the unmeasured confounders effect is dominated by $ n^{-1/2} (\log p)^{1/2}$ and as a result, the convergence rates in Theorem~\ref{Initial estimator consistency} are of the same order as in the oracle case when the unmeasured confounders are assumed to be known~\citep{van2014, ning2017}.
 With the estimation consistency established, we show that the debiased estimator from the proposed estimation method is asymptotically normal, and thus valid confidence intervals can be constructed.